AlexSafatli/AlexSafatli.github.io/index.md

 With a strong background in theoretic computer science, the following also have a place near to my heart:

-  - Computationally difficult problems and
+  - Computationally difficult problems,
+  - Large-scale system architecture and
   - Complex data structures.

 Furthermore, operating systems and language development are areas that I